Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • And lastly, jigs you’ll need for hinges and hardware

-While making cabinet doors isn’t cheap, when you compare the cost of a few hundred dollars in tools to the price of cabinets the investment is worth it.
+While making cabinet doors isn’t cheap, comparing the cost of a few hundred dollars in tools to the price of cabinets is worth it.

 Tools to Make Cabinet Doors